Lemon Rice Recipe (South Indian Chitranna)

 - ½ cup fresh lemon juice

-- 2 tablespoons mustard oil or any cooking oil
+- 2 tbsp mustard oil or any cooking oil

 - 5 green chilies finely chopped